ltbinsbe/INFODTP/REPORT.md

 This behavior corresponds directly to the definition of the function called
 $join\_until\_smaller$ which can be found in SInc.v

-In fact, we could have replaced our entire function step by this definition, making us wonder why the author came up with the nested recursive call in the first place.
-It is not required for deciding that every join only joins an lmp.
-When the newly added tree's height is smaller then the tree at the head of the list, we can just add it.
-Otherwise its height is >= then the height of the head of the list meaning that these two elements always form an lmp, given that the list we have so far is strictly increasing (which we know is the case since step only receives as input what it has created before).

 ### Proofs about the results of $fold\;step\;[]$
 We have to show that $fold\;step\;[]$ produces a non-empty list (in order to use
 $foldl1$) and have to show that this list is strictly increasing (to guarantee that